Klinefelter (XXY) syndrome

 - Young children with Klinefelter syndrome can have motor and language delay, as well as learning and behavioural problems.

-- Adolescents and adults with Klinefelter syndrome may notice that they have a small penis and testicles, less facial and body hair and larger breasts than expected.
+- Teens and adults with Klinefelter syndrome may have smaller genitals, less facial and body hair and larger breasts.

 - Many people with Klinefelter syndrome don't know they have it and have never received treatment.

-- Testosterone therapy, usually started at puberty, can help with many of these features of Klinefelter syndrome.
+- Testosterone therapy is usually started at puberty and can help with many of the features of Klinefelter syndrome.

 What is Klinefelter syndrome?

-Klinefelter syndrome is a congenital (from birth) condition in which males are born with one or more extra X chromosomes.
+Klinefelter syndrome is a congenital condition (from birth) in which males are born with one or more extra X chromosomes.
 It is not inherited.
-Klinefelter’s syndrome is also know as XXY syndrome.
+Klinefelter syndrome is also called XXY syndrome.

-Klinefelter syndrome is common, affecting 1 in every 500 to 1000 males born in Australia each year.
-But most people with Klinefelter syndrome don’t know they have it and have never received treatment.
+Klinefelter syndrome is common, with 1 or 2 in 1000 males born in Australia diagnosed each year.
+Most people don't know they have it and have never received treatment.

-Males with Klinefelter syndrome are unable to produce enough of the male hormone, testosterone, for the body’s needs.
+Males with Klinefelter syndrome are unable to produce enough of the male hormone, testosterone.
 Low levels of testosterone affect the development of male characteristics.
-The extra X chromosome also affects the ability to produce sperm.
-Males with this condition are usually infertile, as they often don’t have any sperm in their ejaculate (this is known as ‘azoospermia’).
+The extra X chromosome also affects the production of sperm.
+Males with Klinefelter syndrome are usually infertile as they often don't have sperm in their ejaculate.
+This is sometimes called 'azoospermia'.

 What are the symptoms of Klinefelter syndrome?

 Most males with Klinefelter syndrome lead normal lives.
-Some people are affected only very mildly, while for others, it has a major impact on their lives.
-Most babies with Klinefelter syndrome do not have noticeable symptoms.
+Some people only have mild symptoms, while for others, it has a major impact on their lives.
+Most babies with Klinefelter syndrome do not have noticeable signs.

 Children with Klinefelter syndrome might have: